 New England frequently experiences harsh winters that can test the resilience of our homes.
 When the temperature dips below freezing and snow blankets the landscape for extended periods of time, homeowners often find themselves with ice dams, leaky roofs, and other issues.
+If you are considering spring roofing as your new exterior uprade, we have some helpful advice to share.

 The good news is that spring and summer are ideal times to schedule a roof replacement in New England.
 These are some common roofing questions to ask your roofing contractor, to ensure that you’re getting the best product possible.